 Every case is individual, and you should not be disappointed when you can’t get your time and date to go by the book.

-Promoting a webinar
+Promoting a webinar for beginners

 Promotion is the key to your webinar’s success.
 All your effort will be useless if you don’t start an intensive promotional campaign for at least two weeks in advance.